Hurricane season has begun in the USA: step-by-step instructions on how to prepare for storms

 - Battery powered fans will be very useful if the power is turned off.

-- A lot of batteries of all sizes (you can always use later what was not used during the storm).
+- Plenty of batteries of all sizes (you can always use later what didn't come in handy during the storm).

 Consider buying a rechargeable battery to power battery-powered devices at home.